pimsmath/onlinecourses2020/content/home/hero.md

 advised, in some cases, students must enroll 6 weeks in advance of the term start date, and will typically be required to pay ancillary fees to the host institution (as much as $250) or explicitly request exemptions.
-Please see <a href="#wda">WDA section</a> for details of fees at specific sites and check the individual courses below for specific registration details.
+Please see the <a href="#wda">WDA section</a> for details of fees at specific sites, and check the individual courses below for specific registration details.